Timeline | 2 weeks

 Insight :

-- We find people lost judgment when facing unsettling emotions during an unexpected situation.
+- Individuals may struggle with decision-making when facing unsettling emotions during an unexpected situation.

 Design Goal